The Importance of Lockout/Tagout Safety

 What are the Risks?

-Failure to adhere to safe lockout/tagout procedures can put your employees at risk of sustaining serious injuries.
-The unexpected startup of equipment can lead to pinching, cuts, burns, crushing, shock, electrocution and even death.
+Failure to adhere to safe lockout/tagout procedures can put your employees at risk of sustaining serious injuries or death.
+The unexpected startup of equipment can lead to cuts/lacerations, amputations, fractures, burns, crushing, electric shock and even death.

 Did You Know?

-- Workers injured on the job from machinery that was not properly shut off lose an average of 24 work days for recuperation.
+- Workers injured on the job from exposure to hazardous energy lose an average of 24 work days for recuperation.

 Compliance with the lockout/tagout standard can help: